Vanessa-project/Experiment/index.md

 # Experiment: Offsetting
 ## Thank you

-Thank you for participating in the study by Lars Schlereth and Vanessa Schoeller by the University of Regensburg.
+Thank you for participating in the study by Lars Schlereth and Vanessa Schoeller from the University of Regensburg.

 <img src="https://github.com/Vanessa-project/Experiment/blob/gh-pages/UniLogo.gif" width="200"/>